monotux.tech

 Conclusion #

-If you can live with the quirky bootstrapping process, it’s a fairly simple deployment pattern for SQLite backed applications.
+If you can live with the quirky bootstrapping process, it’s This is a fairly simple deployment pattern for SQLite backed applications, and I like to rely on it for my homelab stuff!

 1. I’m also using PostgreSQL on my NAS for “serious” applications, as I’ve decided that having my Kubernetes cluster depend on it is fine! ↩︎